migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 I also revised the 1bot user guide and actively assisted with onboarding community members.
 I worked 1-on-1 with users, guiding them through the process of purchasing ONE and utilizing 1bot, while keeping them engaged in the ONE Bot Love group.
 Additionally, I tested competitor products like Hamster Kombat, Polymarket, and Pump.fun to contribute insights, questions, and commentary for our 2025 Roadmap.

 ---

-2024-10-03 Thu:

-2024-10-02 Wed: [Promotion](https://x.com/harmonyprotocol/status/1841519885190643808) of the ONE Show Episode 11.
-Sync with Li discussing the metrics to track for Twitter & ONE Bot.
-Top metrics for Twitter include: Engagement, Impressions, Replies.
-Top 3 for ONE Bot include: Top command,

-2024-10-01 Tue: [Promotion](https://x.com/harmonyprotocol/status/1841241138659016918) of September 2024 Substack Post.
-Welcoming of Phillip to the team [via X](https://x.com/harmonyprotocol/status/1841235971385540782).
-Continuation of the [#cryptoisboring campaign](https://x.com/harmonyprotocol/status/1841234659260448921) with a thread explaining how we connect DNS to ENS.

 2024-09-30 Mon: Weekly [thread](https://x.com/harmonyprotocol/status/1840814400112115809?t=K9EXPFnktFDD1qgJFs7SnA&s=19) recap of the Harmony community on X. [Publishing of September 2024: Kings & Quests Game to Launch, Human+AI Protocol in Singapore](https://blog.harmony.one/p/september-2024-kings-and-quests-game?r=1zilbf&utm_campaign=post&utm_medium=web).
 Continuation of the Kings and Quests marketing promotion, [tweeted lore](https://x.com/harmonyprotocol/status/1840819870604411313) about a game character.